jimporter/bfg9000/doc/user/reference.md

 * *link_options*: Command-line options to pass to the linker
 * *lang*: Forwarded on to [*object_file*](#object_filename-file-extra_deps)

-If *files* isn't specified, this function merely references an *existing* executable file (a precompiled binary, a shell script, etc) somewhere on the filesystem.
+If neither *files* nor *libs* is specified, this function merely references an *existing* executable file (a precompiled binary, a shell script, etc) somewhere on the filesystem.
 In this case, *name* is the exact name of the file, relative to the source directory.
 This allows you to refer to existing executables for other functions.
 In addition, the following arguments may be specified:

 * *format*: The object format of the exectuable; by default, this is the platform's native object format (e.g. `'elf'` on Linux)